-The electricity wheeling service industry is classified into three subcategories – general transmission and distribution, transmission and specific transmission and distribution by the amended EBA – and each is covered by a different regulatory scheme.
+The electricity wheeling service industry is classified into three subcategories – (1) general transmission and distribution, (2) transmission and (3) specific transmission and distribution – and each is covered by a different regulatory scheme.
 Entry to this area has not been liberalised even following the amendment of the EBA because these businesses are responsible for ensuring that all consumers have sufficient access to electricity.

 The most prominent of the companies in these three categories are general transmission and distribution companies.
 These are business entities providing electricity wheeling services through their own transmission lines throughout their service area.
 Those intending to engage in the general transmission and distribution business are required to obtain approval from the METI in advance.
 The company must submit a business plan to the METI, which must be satisfied that the plan is feasible.
 Its facilities also need to be capable of meeting demand.
 To gain approval, the company must submit a 10-year plan, as do companies in the other two above-mentioned categories.

-In contrast to these two, specific transmission and distribution companies, which transmit electricity to a specific point, are only required to notify the METI.
+In contrast to these two categories, specific transmission and distribution companies, which transmit electricity to a specific point, are only required to notify the METI.